-The TU9, Association of German Universities of Technology, invites data stewards - sometimes also referred to as research data officers, research data handling officers, data experts, data curators or data managers - to a two-day workshop on research data management (RDM) in science and engineering.
+The The Interest Group RDM of the TU9 Alliance invites data stewards - sometimes also referred to as research data officers, research data handling officers, data experts, data curators or data managers - to a two-day workshop on research data management (RDM) in science and engineering.

 As data stewards, you have subject matter expertise, are the first point of contact for researchers, and facilitate subject-specific, sustainable solutions for handling data and code, while also satisfying the demanding requirements made by funders.
 You promote the application of FAIR principles, educate about good RDM and good scientific practice by analyzing and modernizing existing workflows, by creating new structures, and implementing appropriate tools in everyday research.
 All this, while often doing a balancing act to your own research activities or first having to familiarize yourself with the topic of RDM yourself.

 More and more institutions and projects are realizing that they need a data stewardship function in order to establish sustainable work processes and raise awareness of RDM among researchers.
 These aspects are also increasingly required by funding agencies.
 Implementation remains a challenge, not only for the institutions, but also for the researchers who are expected to hold such a position, often without specific prior experience in the new field of RDM.

 With this workshop we offer a framework for exchange with like-minded people.
 Case studies, unexpected hurdles, approaches and best practices will be presented and discussed.
 In addition to presentations and a poster session on the first day, there will be a bar camp on the second day.
 This is a special conference format that is designed openly and whose specific content and agenda are determined by the participants at the event.